Rare (company): Microsoft era (2002–present)

 Since Microsoft was not part of the handheld video-game console market, Rare continued to develop games for Nintendo handheld consoles after the acquisition.
-In August 2003, Rare and Microsoft entered an agreement with THQ for THQ to publish Rare's games for the Game Boy Advance, including Sabre Wulf, a game based on an Ultimate character; Banjo-Kazooie: Grunty's Revenge, initially intended as a Game Boy Color game and It's Mr. Pants!, a puzzle game originally developed as Donkey Kong: Coconut Crackers.
+In August 2003, Rare and Microsoft entered an agreement with THQ for THQ to publish Rare's games for the Game Boy Advance, including Sabre Wulf, a game based on an Ultimate character; Banjo-Kazooie: Grunty's Revenge, initially intended as a Game Boy Color game, and It's Mr. Pants!, a puzzle game originally developed as Donkey Kong: Coconut Crackers.
 January 2005 saw the completion of this deal with the release of Banjo-Pilot, known as Diddy Kong Pilot before the Microsoft acquisition.

 In 2003, Rare released their first Microsoft game, Grabbed by the Ghoulies, a humorous action-adventure game set in a haunted mansion full of supernatural creatures.
 Originally intended as a free-roaming game, it was significantly streamlined in design and concept to attract a larger, more casual audience.
 The game received mixed reviews from critics, and was considered Rare's worst and least-popular game.
 At E3 2004, Microsoft's Ken Lobb said that Rare had obtained Nintendo DS development kits and was working on two games for the Nintendo DS.
 Shortly afterwards, Microsoft issued a statement that the company and its studios had no plans for Nintendo DS development.
 However, in July 2005, Rare posted job openings for Nintendo DS development on its website and said that it was creating "key" DS games.
-Only two were ever released, with the first one being Diddy Kong Racing DS, a remake of the Nintendo 64 title Diddy Kong Racing which was released in February 2007, and the second being Viva Piñata: Pocket Paradise, a life simulation game, released on September 2008.
-Both games support the Nintendo DS Rumble Pak.
+Only two were ever released, with the first one being Diddy Kong Racing DS, a remake of the Nintendo 64 title Diddy Kong Racing which was released in February 2007, and the second being Viva Piñata: Pocket Paradise, a life simulation game, released in September 2008.